18 Traditional Puerto Rican Beverages to Try

 Ingredients and Preparation

-Types of Puerto Rican Drinks
+Classifications of Puerto Rican Beverages

 Traditional Puerto Rican drinks range from non-alcoholic options to iconic alcoholic spirits.
 Coffee also plays a significant role in Puerto Rican culture, with the island producing rich, aromatic coffee.